eredo/dartson/README.md

 Dartson is a Dart library that can be used to convert Dart objects into a JSON string.
 It uses dart:mirrors reflection to rebuild the schema.
 It also works in dart2js when using the dartson builder.

+ > NOTICE: dart2js support is currently in development.
+It will be done soon.

 ## Serializing objects in dart

 ```dart